HarshKapadia2/cloud/aws.md

 ### Amazon EBS

-- EBS: Elastic Block Store
+- EBS = Elastic Block Store
 - Block-based storage, i.e., drives/volumes.
 - With EBS, one can attach volumes to EC2 instances.
 - Remember to create the volume and the EC2 instance in the same AZ and subnet.
 Better perf, I guess?